Fort Boyard (game show): The Treasure Room

 The contestants then have to spell out the password on the giant alphabet on the floor of the treasure room by standing on the corresponding letters on the grid and using cannonballs if there are not enough players.
 The team must also ensure the word is spelled correctly, as a mistake could cost them the prize.

 Once this is done, Monique/Felindra rotates the tiger's head (a statue), and the word will either be declared correct or incorrect, and the gold is released if the word is correct.
 Then the contestants have the remaining time to collect as much gold as they can and place it in a bucket outside of the treasure room.
 It is only what is in this bucket that they get to keep; any that lands on the floor is not counted.
 When the time is nearly up in the treasure room, a bell rings (in the UK version, in other versions the bell would have to be rung manually), and the gate begins to close slowly.
 The contestants have to leave before the gate shuts completely because when the door shuts the tigers are released back into the treasure room. (the release of the tigers is delayed until the contestants are out of the treasure room, a portcullis is pulled in some versions to block the tigers from being released).
-In the 1990 French version, and in the 2006 Russian version of the show, contestants were "locked" in the treasure room.
+In the 1990 French version, and in the 2006 Russian version of the show, contestants were "locked" in the treasure room and the contestant had to use the exit underneath the gate.
 On the second occasion, the gold collected was lost as a result.